cathoderaydude/ArcadeControlPanel/README.md

 I started this project because I needed button inputs for a touchscreen-only arcade machine I acquired.
 I was running MAME, which needed an "insert coin" button, and Steam games which required a keypress to exit.
 I didn't want a keyboard hanging out of the cabinet, just some basic buttons to do preassigned actions to whatever program was in focus.

 The FT232 is a $10 USB "COM port adapter" which can be used in a mode called "GPIO" or "bit-bang," in which you can use all 8 pins as generic inputs or outputs.
-This allowed me to connect up to eight buttons, although I initially only needed four.
+This allowed me to connect up to eight physical buttons and access them from software.

 There are many advantages to this approach.
-Because the FT232 is not a keyboard or gamepad, there's no possibility of its inputs becoming confused with regular user input.
-Also, each one has a unique serial number, so it may eventually be possible to configure multiple of these devices and have KCP remember them even if you unplug them and move them to different ports.
+Because the FT232 is not a "keyboard" or "gamepad," there's no possibility of its inputs becoming confused with regular user input - the device itself doesn't simulate keystrokes, it sends unique signals that this application recognizes directly, making input absolutely unambiguous.

+Also, each one has a unique serial number, so it will eventually be possible to configure several of these devices and have KCP remember which one is assigned to which buttons, even if you unplug them and move them to different ports.

 # Features

 * Connect up to 8 buttons of any type
-* Set a unique key combo to be sent when a button is pressed ([reference](https://docs.microsoft.com/en-us/dotnet/api/system.windows.forms.sendkeys.send?view=netframework-4.8))
+* Set a unique key combo to be sent when a button is pressed (full documentation in progress)
 * Set a length of time the user must hold a button before it triggers
    * "Dangerous" buttons, like "exit current game" or Alt-F4 can be protected from accidental presses this way
+   * Coming soon: A "chirp" will play at intervals while holding down protected buttons so the user knows to keep holding them
 * Fairly low latency (10-20ms)
 * Requires only a cheap USB adapter and light soldering to get working